OSEA Collective Bargaining Agreement

 ARTICLE 15 LAYOFF

 Temporary employees are not covered by the provisions of this Article.
-However, a temporary employee who works more than 75 percent of the annual work days of the position (.75 x number of work days) shall have as an original date of hire the first day of the temporary assignment, provided the temporary employee is later selected for and begins a regular assignment, in the same job title as the temporary assignment, with no break in service (other than the winter, spring, or summer breaks scheduled for that position).
+However, a temporary employee who works more than seventy-five percent (75%) of the annual work days of the position (.75 x number of work days) shall have as an original date of hire the first day of the temporary assignment, provided the temporary employee is later selected for and begins a regular assignment, in the same job title as the temporary assignment, with no break in service (other than the winter, spring, or summer breaks scheduled for that position).

 A. Definitions